What is Direct Neurofeedback Therapy?

 First, you might want to learn more about it— what it is, how it works, and most importantly if and how it may help with your specific condition.
 Understanding the technology is an important piece of choosing this therapy, as is feeling comfortable with the counsellor’s approach and commitment to working with you towards your goals.
 My practice lends equal priority to both of these considerations.

 The majority of the Neurofeedback information readily available online is about traditional EEG-based ‘brain training’ which has been in use for over 50 years.
 There are in fact several different brands of Neurofeedback technology and treatment approaches that work in different ways, with varying results.
 As with other forms of technology, Neurofeedback systems have evolved significantly over time due to extensive research and development.
 It is important to learn about the differences and make an informed choice as to which type of Neurofeedback technology and therapeutic approach may work best for you.
-The Mind-Brain Training Institute and Stone Mountain Centre are excellent places to seek more detailed information on DNF.
+To learn more about the science behind the technology, please visit https://www.coreysnook.com/.
 Your initial research will likely lead you to information on Traditional EEG as well as the LENS system.

 My approach to Neurofeedback improves upon the LENS system to offer better, faster results for people who identify as more sensitive.
 It is gentler, yet paradoxically more powerful than Traditional EEG or LENS systems in that it communicates with the whole brain directly – locating exactly what it needs, where it needs it.
 This holistic approach is less likely to overstimulate clients – an important consideration, especially when dealing with concussed or traumatized brains.